 82-84 MacAlister St, Sale VIC 3850

 If you cannot join a physical service do to symptoms/illness, you can join our Zoom live stream.
-Contact us for the link.
+Contact us for help getting on Zoom.

 What happens before the service?